nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 product of the number of occupied orbitals and the number of virtual orbitals.
 The default value is 1000.

-### SINGLET and NOSINGLET -- singlet excited states
+### SINGLET and NOSINGLET: singlet excited states

 `SINGLET || NOSINGLET` requests (suppresses) the calculation of singlet excited states when the reference wave function is closed shell.
 The default is `SINGLET`.

-### TRIPLET and NOTRIPLET -- triplet excited states
+### TRIPLET and NOTRIPLET: triplet excited states

 `TRIPLET || NOTRIPLET` requests (suppresses) the calculation of triplet excited states when the reference wave function is closed shell.
 The default `is TRIPLET`.

-### THRESH -- the convergence threshold of Davidson iteration
+### THRESH: the convergence threshold of Davidson iteration

 The `THRESH` keyword specifies the convergence threshold of Davidson's iterative algorithm to solve a matrix eigenvalue problem.
 The threshold refers to